CASA-Goes-Lab/PSU-MDESops/README.md

 View the documentation at `docs/build/html/index.html` with a web browser.

-To update or add the documentation for a module or file, in the `docs` directory run the command
+To update or add to the documentation, in the `docs` directory run the command

-    $ poetry run sphinx-apidoc -f -o source/ ../DESops/path/to/file
+    $ poetry run make buildapi

 Note that this generates new docs, overwriting existing docs.
+Additionally, the documentation will need to be rebuilt after this step.

 ## Contributing to DESops